Great-Chisom/Customer-Segmentation-for-Marketing-Campaign/README.md

 It is observed that there is positive customer behavior towards the company’s brands and products.
 And since the Top and Average Customers make up a majority of the customers evaluated, it is advisable that the marketing campaign and sales execution strategy be focused on up-selling company brands and products.
 Also, every customer should be engaged actively, since the At-Risk and Need-Attention Customers have a high recency percentage of about 71%, this implies that these customer segments are new customers to the company products and they are unaware of the company’s products.
-Hence, it is advisable to execute product adverts and promotions to this segment of customers and prospects informed about the company’s products and brands.
+Hence, it is advisable to execute product adverts and promotions to this segment of customers and prospects, to keep them informed about the company’s products and brands.

 ## Appreciation: